 My early inspiration images for the space as a whole featured a lot of tone-on-tone touches, including monochromatic draperies such as the ones pictured here.
 I was drawn to the sense of texture and movement they provided, and appreciated that they didn’t detract from the soothing personality of the space.
-I knew I wanted to recreate the same look in Ivan’s office, but as you can see from a shot of the space below, the shelves that surround the window don’t allow much space for curtains to be installed.
+I knew I wanted to recreate the same look in Ivan’s office As you can see from a shot of the space below, the shelves that surround the window create a unique space and don’t allow much room for curtains to be installed.
 Hence, my selection of a Roman shade as the window covering of choice.
 Roman shades feel crisp, clean, and modern, just like the rest of my home; and when they’re in their open position, the folds still provide a similar textural effect to the draperies I admired so much in these photos.

 That’s probably another reason why I struggled so much to choose the fabric.
 In the absence of simply mimicking my inspiration images outright, I really had to nail my color selection to ensure the end result matched my vision of a monochromatic wonderland!
 It also didn’t make it easier that Blinds.com sent about a dozen really strong textile options my way.
 (They even overnighted the swatches to me, which was so appreciated!)
 Once I received the swatches, I managed to narrow it down to the four shown above, then spent about a week deliberating on my final choice.
 I carefully observed how each one looked at different times of day, I debated whether it was better to go with a subtle pattern over a true solid, I considered abandoning my plan to match the fabric to the surrounding wood and thought of introducing a bit of contrast instead, and I even had a last-minute change of heart and looked into the possibility of doing curtains after all.